 When you are riding your motorcycle and enter a corner too fast only to realize that you are not going to make the corner as it tightens.

-If you do find yourself going too fast in a corner, the best approach is to trust the bike and try to ride it out.
+If you do find yourself going too fast on a corner, the best approach is to trust the bike and try to ride it out.
 The bike is likely more capable than you are, so it’s really you that’s not capable of making the corner.
-Take as much lean out of the bike as possible by hanging off, look where you want to go and be as smooth as possible on the controls.
+Take as much lean out of the bike as possible by hanging off, looking where you want to go and being as smooth as possible on the controls.
 It is important to remain calm and try to ride through the corner rather than trying to stop the bike.

 A Car Changes Lanes into You